Failing to support a baby’s head can lead to neck strain, unsafe positioning, or serious injury if the baby is dropped or moved abruptly.

 Beyond physical safety considerations lies an emotional aspect involved in nurturing relationships between caregivers & infants:

-Nurturing emotional connections enhances overall well-being—creating lasting memories throughout early years filled laughter & joy!
+Nurturing emotional connections enhances overall well-being—creating lasting memories throughout early years filled with comfort, laughter, and joy.

 Key Takeaways: What Happens If You Don’t Support Baby’s Head?